-No State may restrict interstate commerce and obstruct the solicitation, purchase and receipt of goods and services by their Citizens from vendors who are not domiciled or licensed in the State.
+No State may restrict interstate commerce and prevent its residents from purchasing and receiving any goods or services from vendors who are not domiciled or licensed in the State.

 Opens up competition for things like insurance that could only be sold and marketed to a State's residents by persons licensed in that State.